Why Is Critical Thinking Important?

 Piaget's stages of cognitive development

 Piaget’s theory of cognitive development remains a milestone in developmental psychology.
-Even if the concepts have greatly evolved since Piaget initially set out his theory, organizing development into these stages remains as pertinent as ever.
+Even if the concepts have greatly evolved since Piaget initially set out his theory, organizing development into these stages remains pertinent.
 They are the product of hundreds of universally proven experiments.
-Read on as we outline child development stages by age.
+Below, we outline child development stages by age.

 This stage spans from birth until around the age of two.
 Over this period, children’s contact with their surrounding environment depends entirely on movements they make and sensations they experience.
 Children systematically touch, throw, and taste new objects to discover each object’s characteristics through trial and error.
 Halfway through this stage, just before children turn two, they grasp the notion of object permanence (the fact that objects continue to exist even when they cannot see them).